chip902/reactor-downloader/README.md

 ##### --env (for Adobe internal use only)

-The environment where the property exists.
+Unless you are an Adobe Employee inside of the Adobe Network, this parameter is technically optional.
+This flag represents the environment where the property exists.
 Valid options are `development`, `qe`, `integration`, and `production`.
-Users outside of Adobe do not have to use this flag.
+Even if the Property is not hosting production code, always use `production`.

 ##### --save